7 Tips On Effective Communication For Remote Teams

 Depending on your team, this might be daily, once a week, or twice a month.
 Whatever your schedule, make one and stick to it.

-Tip #2: Embrace Technology
+Law #2: Embrace Technology & AI Tools

 Speaking of video calls, the best thing you can do for a remote team is embrace collaborative technology.
+There are numerous online tools available to boost your productivity—especially in the age of AI.

-Tip #3: Respect (& Understand) Time Differences
+Law #3: Respect (& Understand) Time Differences

-Time zones are one thing you can’t manage or tech your way out of – you simply have to accept and adapt to these night-and-day differences.
 As a general rule of thumb, try to build a team where the greatest time difference between any two members is 12 hours; that way, one can hop online early and the other late in the day for your scheduled face-to-face meetings.
+After all, it’s not just about talking; it’s about making every chat count for better teamwork.

-Tip #4: Eliminate Micromanagement
+Law #4: Eliminate Micromanagement In Fully-Distributed Teams

-In an office environment, CEOs and managers often follow their team members’ incremental progress, from emails sent to hours logged.
 A fully distributed team works differently — if you’ve already spent the time to hire the right qualified, skilled team members and have verified that they fit your culture and your values, your next step is to trust them to do their job.

-Tip #5: Value Everyone’s Time
+Law #5: Value Everyone’s Time

 We’ve all fallen for the easy fallacy that email is the most efficient method of communication, but with virtual teams, that’s not always true.